Aix-Marseille University PhD Prize

 - 2017 – Guillaume Marchessaux

-IAPSO: Mar Benavides (MIO/CEM) winner of the 2019 Medal for Emerging Scientist - Ocean Chemical Sciences Section
+IAPSO: Mar Benavides (MIO/CYBELE) winner of the 2019 Medal for Emerging Scientist - Ocean Chemical Sciences Section

 The IAPSO Early Career Scientist Medal honours Early Career Scientists for their outstanding research in the physical or chemical sciences of the oceans, and for their cooperation in international research.
 The IAPSO Early Career Scientist Medal is presented by the IAPSO President, every two years, at the biannual IAPSO Assembly, where the Awardee will be expected to give a talk on a scientific topic of their choice.
 Financial assistance to attend the Assembly will be available.